MichaelTMiyoshi/DesignWithMiyoshi/Problems/GoalSheet01.md

 * Proper technique to line up the views is evident (you can keep the construction lines you use).
 * Sketch views are all inside the margins.
 * Name is lettered properly and is inside the margins.
+* Only one side of the paper is used.
+(If you mess up, you may use the other side.)

+You will end up with four sheets of paper in this goal sheet.